rahulshankariyer/PortolioProject/README.md

 Using MATLAB, the below hybrid versions of the KNN and Discriminant Analysis algorithms (listed below) were applied on our Testing Datasets

-1. KNN
+1. KNN (Original Algorithm)
-2. LDA
+2. LDA (Original Algorithm)
-3. QDA
+3. QDA (Original Algorithm)
-4. KNN LDA
+4. KNN LDA (Hybrid Algorithm)
-5. KNN QDA
+5. KNN QDA (Hybrid Algorithm)
-6. FUZZY KNN
+6. FUZZY KNN (Original Algorithm)
-7. FUZZY KNN LDA
+7. FUZZY KNN LDA (Hybrid Algorithm)
-8. FUZZY KNN QDA
+8. FUZZY KNN QDA (Hybrid Algorithm)
-9. ROUGH FUZZY KNN
+9. ROUGH FUZZY KNN (Original Algorithm)
-10. ROUGH FUZZY KNN LDA
+10. ROUGH FUZZY KNN LDA (Hybrid Algorithm)
-11. ROUGH FUZZY KNN QDA
+11. ROUGH FUZZY KNN QDA (Hybrid Algorithm)
-12. CONDENSED KNN
+12. CONDENSED KNN (Original Algorithm)
-13. CONDENSED KNN LDA
+13. CONDENSED KNN LDA (Hybrid Algorithm)
-14. CONDENSED KNN QDA
+14. CONDENSED KNN QDA (Hybrid Algorithm)
-15. CONSTRAINED KNN
+15. CONSTRAINED KNN (Original Algorithm)
-16. CONSTRAINED KNN LDA
+16. CONSTRAINED KNN LDA (Hybrid Algorithm)
-17. CONSTRAINED KNN QDA
+17. CONSTRAINED KNN QDA (Hybrid Algorithm)

 Predictions using each of the above were crried out and their accuracy was also computed.
 The accuracy is computed by comparing the predicted values with the actual values in the partitions taken as our Training Datasets.